Professional Development and Training at Taft

 - Candid and constructive feedback and mentoring from experienced attorneys.

 Taft associates progress through three distinct developmental programs as they reach higher levels of experience: Keystone, Catalyst, and Pathway.
-Each program is tailored to help our associates reach career milestones, equip them with the skills they need to succeed as practicing attorneys, and serve our clients at the highest possible level.
+Each program is tailored to help our associates reach career milestones, equip them with the skills they need to succeed as practicing attorneys, and provide resources to serve our clients at the highest possible level.

 Law students and recent graduates seeking a collaborative firm, supportive team, and investment in their growth can visit our Careers page to learn more about Taft’s culture and current openings.